List of all -year-old Apple-1 computers in a virtual museum. Mobile-friendly and responsive website.

-It took well over a thousand man-hours to gather all the information and pictures, contact the owners of the Apple-1, visit/meet some in person etc. The maintenance of the website and database is extremely complex.
+It took well over a thousand man-hours to gather all the information and pictures, contact the owners of the Apple-1, visit/meet some in person, etc. The maintenance of the website and database is extremely complex.
 We appreciate your help: Please spread the word about the Apple-1 Registry by adding a link to your social media account and/or website.
-Contact us, if you have new information about any Apple-1 or Apple-1 (parts) for sale.
+Contact us if you have new information about any Apple-1 or Apple-1 parts for sale.

 Mission statement

-Independent, free to use, not influenced by the interests of any individual, company or organization and without any rating system.
+Independent, free to use, not influenced by the interests of any individual, company, or organization, and without any rating system.

 Because of many inquiries about the value of an Apple-1, you can read the short evaluation.